invoke-ai/InvokeAI/docs/installation/manual.md

     !!! info "Permissions Error (Windows)"

-        If you get a permissions error at this point, run this command and try again
+        If you get a permissions error at this point, run this command and try again.

         `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

-    The command-line prompt should change to to show `(InvokeAI)` at the beginning of the prompt.
+    The command-line prompt should change to to show `(InvokeAI)`, indicating the venv is active.

-    The following steps should be run while inside the `INVOKEAI_ROOT` directory.

 1. Make sure that pip is installed in your virtual environment and up to date: